 Accuracy Metrics

-Request specific numbers: What's the average candidate acceptance rate?
-What's the typical response rate on outreach to matched candidates?
-Vague claims about "better matching" don't tell you anything.
-Pin's ~70% acceptance rate and 48% outreach response rate provide concrete benchmarks to compare against.
+Request specific numbers: What’s the average candidate acceptance rate?
+What’s the typical response rate on outreach to matched candidates?
+Vague claims about “better matching” don’t tell you anything.
+Pin’s 83% acceptance rate and outreach response rates 5x above industry averages provide concrete benchmarks to compare against.

 Bias Prevention